ivadomed/ivadomed/prepare_data/README.md

 ~~~

 - Open the new QC: qc2/index.html
+- Make sure that:
-- Make sure that the final segmentation properly overlays on each contrast and that each contrast has sufficient image quality.
+  - the final segmentation properly overlays on each contrast,
+  - there is no missing slice (can happen for t2s data),
+  - each contrast has sufficient image quality.
 - If you spot any problem, take a screenshot of the browser and copy screenshots under qc2_feedback/

 #### Clean temporary files